ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

     classes_pub = rospy.Publisher("/ultralytics/detection/distance", String, queue_size=5)
     ```

     Next, we define a callback function that processes the incoming depth image message.
 The function waits for the depth image and RGB image messages, converts them into numpy arrays, and applies the segmentation model to the RGB image.
 It then extracts the segmentation mask for each detected object and calculates the average distance of the object from the camera using the depth image.
+Most sensors have a maximum distance, known as the clip distance, beyond which values are represented as inf (`np.inf`).
+Before processing, it is important to filter out these null values and assign them a value of `0`.
 Finally, it publishes the detected objects along with their average distances to the `/ultralytics/detection/distance` topic.

     ```py
     def callback(data):